meejah/magic-wormhole-protocols/dilated-file-transfer.md

 This allows for existing messages to be extended, or for new message types to be added.
 Peers MUST _accept_ messages for any features they support.
 Peers MUST only send messages for features in the other side's list.
-Only one format exists currently: `"core0"`.
+Only one feature exists currently: `"core0"` (and it MUST be supported).
 Peers MUST tolerate the existence of unknown values in the `"features"` list.

    (XXX might make the Python implementation randomly add an unknown one, 10% of the time?)